dnanexus/dxCompiler/README.md

 1. Go to https://github.com/settings/tokens
 2. Click "Generate new token (classic)"
 3. Select the `repo` scope for private repository access
-4. Copy the generated token and set it as `WDL_IMPORT_TOKEN`
+4. Copy the generated token and add it to `WDL_IMPORT_TOKENS`

 ### Security Notes

-- The token is only sent to explicitly allowed domains
+- Tokens are only sent to domains explicitly listed in the environment variable
-- The token is never logged
+- Token values are never logged
-- If the token is not set, imports work as before (for public URLs only)
+- If `WDL_IMPORT_TOKENS` is not set, imports work as before (for public URLs only)

 For more details, see [Authenticated Imports documentation](doc/AUTHENTICATED_IMPORTS.md).